jakescally/zx-diagram-RL-optimization/README.md

 ```
 conda create --name env_name python=3.10
 ```
 It must be on python version 3.10.
 Activate your env using ```conda activate env_name```.
-From within the conda environment and verify that you have pip version 24.2 installed using ```pip --version```.
+From within the conda environment, verify that you have pip version 24.2 installed using ```pip --version```.
 Also, you may want to install jupyter for this new conda environment.
 Do this by running ```conda install jupyter```.

 Clone or download the github repository into whatever folder you want.
 Navigate to that folder and run
 ```